Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a relatively common condition caused by a pinched nerve in the wrist.
-As a result, you could experience numbness and tingling in your hand and arm.
-This can make both work and recreation difficult and painful, and it can greatly affect your overall quality of life.
 Following a clinical diagnosis and full evaluation of your hands and wrists, Gregg A. Vagner, M.D. in Austin, TX, can recommend the proper carpal tunnel treatment plan.
-He will usually begin with a steroid shot or bracing.
-However, if these methods do not help you experience relief, he may recommend open or closed surgery.
-After surgery, Dr. Vagner will provide thorough monitoring and follow-up treatment.
+Dr. Vagner will also provide thorough monitoring and follow-up treatment.

 What Is Carpal Tunnel Syndrome?

 The carpal tunnel runs along the underside of your wrist.
 It encases the median nerve, which gives sensation to your palm, thumb, and all of your fingers, except your little finger.
 Carpal tunnel syndrome occurs when the median nerve is pinched.
 There are a number of factors that can contribute to nerve compression, including: